grocerycrud/documentation/2.x/api/unset-columns.md

 ---
 id: unset-columns
 title: unsetColumns
-description:
+description: Unset the search on the datagrid from quick column search and from filtering.
 permalink: docs/unset-columns
-previous: unset-clone-fields
+previous: set-print
-next: unset-delete
+next: unset-export
 ---

 # unsetColumns